CEDAR-project/Queries/README.md

-This gist contains several queries that can be used against the data published by the project "CEDAR"
+Queries that can be used against the data published by the project "CEDAR"